-Turbulent Forms is an exhibition of new work by artist and composer Dan Tapper, exploring the universe through chaos and cosmology.
-The works are inspired and derived from physical data gathered by space organizations and physicists as well as using thought experiments, illustrative techniques and imagination to create parallels and appreciation of complex, abstract and theorized concepts.
+Turbulent Forms is an exhibition of work by artist and composer Dan Tapper exploring the universe through chaos and cosmology.
+The works are inspired and derived from physical data gathered by space organisations and physicists as well as using thought experiments, illustrative techniques and imagination to create parallels and appreciation of complex, abstract and theorised concepts.

-Turbulent Forms is the development of a previous show presented at the Factory Media Centre, Hamilton, Canada in April 2016.
-Documentation for this show can be found following this link: Turbulent Forms, Hamilton 2016
+Turbulent Forms builds on a previous version of the show presented at the Factory Media Centre, Hamilton, Canada in April 2016.
+More information on this version of the show here: Turbulent Forms, 2016

 Turbulent Forms was presented by the Canadian Music Centre and New Adventures in Sound Art, and funded by Arts Council England and the British Council.